campuscoderscrew/fintech/README.md

 4. Push to Your Branch
 git add .
 git commit -m "Added Education page layout"
-git push origin aymaan/education
+git push aymaan/education

 5. Create a Pull Request
 - Go to GitHub
 - Click "Compare & pull request"
 - Add a descriptive title and summary
-- Assign reviewers: @asmaaelattar and @henry-g
+- Assign reviewers: @aymaanhussain and @purabshah12
 - Submit the PR

 6. Wait for Review